-The Wildlife Preservation Society of Queensland is the oldest, largest and most respected wildlife-focused conservation group in Queensland.
+The Wildlife Preservation Society of Queensland (Wildlife Queensland) is the oldest, largest and most respected wildlife-focussed conservation group in Queensland.

-Our early campaigns protected important places such as the Great Barrier Reef, the Hinchinbrook Passage and Fraser Island.
+For more than 55 years, the Society has played a part in each of Queensland’s major conservation issues, beginning with early campaigns to protect important habitats such as the Great Barrier Reef, the Hinchinbrook Passage and Fraser Island.

-Protecting wildlife is an important part of our work: the whiptail wallaby is no longer shot commercially in our state, and the ducks and quails no longer have to fear the sport shooter’s gun in Queensland, because of our campaigns.
+Since that time, protecting threatened native wildlife has been an important focus of our work: due to Wildlife Queensland campaigns, the whiptail wallaby is no longer shot commercially in our state, ducks and quails no longer have to fear the sport shooter’s gun, and fewer platypus and other non-target species suffer cruel deaths at the hands of opera house style yabby traps.

 - Biodiversity policy